Dynatrace/dynatrace-operator/doc/otel.md

-# Open Telemetry in the operator
+# OpenTelemetry in the operator

 *Note:* This guide is still work-in-progress and will evolve as we learn more about OpenTelemetry instrumentation best practices.